scharlau/Parsing/README.md

 This will create a file under lib/tasks/bears.rake which we can now modify to suit our needs.

-Now, go look at the file here in the repo, and copy the code to your file, and you should find it runs ok.
+Now, go look at lib/tasks/bears.rake in the repo, and copy the code to your file.
 Run it with the command

     rake bears:seed_bears

 Then start rails, and go look at http://localhost:3000/deployments to see your list of bears.

+##Following individual bears
-You could expand on this by parsing the status file so that it uses the DeployID column to reference the BearID column in our original file.
-This will let us see where the bears go.
+You could expand on this by parsing the ...status.csv file so that it uses the DeployID column to reference the BearID column in our original file.
+This will let us see where each bear goes.
 Then you could use the geo-location data to plot their locations on a map.

+Do this by coping lines 4-23 (the task seed_bears method) and pasting this into line 24 and giving it a new method name such as seed_status, and then changing the items you retrieve from each row in the file.

+When you run this new method you will find the parsing breaks due to gaps in the data.
+It broke because one of the cells had no data, or had the data format different from what the parser was expecting.
+Given we're only doing this as an exercise, you can find the broken cell you can either
+a) delete the row, and then re-run the rake command, or
+b) write a few lines of code as an 'if/else' statement to check the value of the cell and to either ignore it, or do something else as required to make it work.
+For simplicity here, just delete the row and move on so that you get the file imported and the page views showing.

+Then, you can go back to the views/deployments/show.index.html.erb file and bring in the relavant data from the status table to display here.
+Ideally, you could even plot the bear locations with a map.

 ##  TODO Reading a JSON file
 Ruby works well with JSON, as does Rails so using the JSON class is easy. http://ruby-doc.org/stdlib-2.4.2/libdoc/json/rdoc/JSON.html